Kedard37/VSDSquadron_Mini_Internship/README.md

    ***Figure 4.
 Generated Assembly code for the C code using `-Ofast` variable*** </br>
    But, when `-Ofast` variable is used, we see that the compiler takes 12 instructions to compile the C code.

-### Go to [Task 1](https://github.com/Kedard37/VSDSquadron_Mini_Internship/tree/main/Task%201) directory to get the codes, linux commands & more information about this task!
+### Visit [Task 1](https://github.com/Kedard37/VSDSquadron_Mini_Internship/tree/main/Task%201) directory to get the codes, linux commands & more information about this task!
 </details>

 ---